 Standard (none WiFi); $110.00 installation, plus $50.00 for the Timer, each.

 Optional WiFi; Rachio or Rain Machine $150.00 plus $110.00 installation.
-Orbit B-hyve (has become the most popular because it is $40 less, your Gardener can still interface with unit without the app, and it comes in an outdoor weather proof box) $130.00 plus $110.00 installation.
-Wi-Fi controllers that use your homes WIFI router to communicate with local weather internet sites to be more efficient and automatically adjust irrigation needs when it's hotter, Santa Anna winds, or going to rain.
+Orbit B-hyve (has become the most popular, your Gardener can still interface with unit without the app, and it comes in an outdoor weather proof box) $150.00 plus $110.00 installation.
+Wi-Fi controllers that use your homes WIFI router to communicate with local weather internet sites to be more efficient and automatically adjust irrigation needs when it’s hotter, Santa Anna winds, or going to rain.
 These type of timers are more expensive, but may also qualify for rebates.